-In another manufacturer’s method, the meter is removed from the pipe, and the sensor is tested under no-flow and a simulated high-flow condition using a water bath.
+In another manufacturer’s method, the end-user removes the meter from the pipe and tests the sensor under no-flow and a simulated high-flow condition using a water bath.
 The user then compares the results to the original calibration data.

-Disadvantages – The downside here is that the thermal mass flow meter must be removed from the pipe.
+Disadvantages – The downside is that the end-user must remove the thermal mass flow meter from the pipe.

-If the objective of an on-site calibration verification is to validate that the meter is accurate, and the sensor and transmitter are performing correctly, only Competitor 1, 4 and the Sage Metering Option meet the criteria.
-If we add the stipulation that the meter does not have to be removed from the pipe and no extra hardware has to be purchased, only the Sage Metering Option fulfills the requirements.
+Suppose the objective of an on-site calibration verification is to validate that the meter is accurate and that the sensor and transmitter perform correctly.
+In that case, only Competitors 1, 4, and the Sage Metering Option meet the criteria.
+If we stipulate that the end-user does not have to remove the meter from the pipe and no extra hardware needs to be purchased, only the Sage Metering Option fulfills the requirements.

-Out of the methods presented, the Sage In-Situ Calibration Verification is the only procedure where the meter does not have to be removed from the pipe, is easy, quick, and verifies the performance of both the sensor and transmitter.
+Out of the methods presented, the Sage In-Situ Calibration Verification is the only procedure where the meter does not have to be removed from the pipe.
+It is easy and quick and verifies both the sensor’s performance and transmitter.

 New Video on In-Situ Calibration